House of Tomorrow (Indiana)

-The House of Tomorrow is a historic building in the Century of Progress Architectural District in Beverly Shores, Indiana.
+The House of Tomorrow is a historic building in the Century of Progress Architectural District in Beverly Shores, Indiana, United States.
 The house was originally part of Chicago's 1933-34 Century of Progress Exposition.
 Designed as the house of the future, this house included its own airplane hangar.
 Glass walls offered views from every angle and so taxed the experimental air conditioning system that the cooling system failed.

 1933 Century of Progress Exposition

 The House of Tomorrow was built for the Century of Progress' 1933 Homes of Tomorrow Exhibition in Chicago, Illinois.
 Architect George Fred Keck's design reflected European modernism.
 The design conveyed the ideals of the fair and its emphasis on science and technology.
 Keck said he 'discovered' solar heating when he found workers inside the house wearing only shirtsleeves on a frigid winter day.

 Bartlett Development

 After the close of the Century of Progress, the structure was sold to Robert Bartlett for $2,500.
 Bartlett was developing a resort community in Beverly Shores, Indiana.
 The house was placed on a barge and moved across Lake Michigan to Indiana.
 In April 1938, Bartlett sold the house to become a private residence.